department-of-veterans-affairs/va.gov-team/products/platform/feature-request-prioritization/product-outline.md

 ## Desired Business Outcomes
 - Platform teams and Product Owners prioritize customer feature requests against other initiatives on their roadmap and backlog.
 - Customers and other stakeholders can easily find the status of submitted feature requests.
-- Platform delivers enhancements that customers want resulting in increased customer satisfaction.
+- The Platform delivers enhancements that customers want resulting in increased customer satisfaction.

 ## Personas